tytydraco/KTweak/README.md

 ### TTWU Queue
 Allow the scheduler to place tasks on their origin CPU, increasing cache locality if the CPU is non-local (i.e. a cache hit would definitely have been missed).

-### HRTick
-Usually, the scheduler is interrupted once every 1/HZ milliseconds if no task directly interrupts it.
-This arises an issue where we rely on opportunism to keep scheduling latencies low.
-Enabling HRTick will schedule an hrtimer that is capable of interrupting the kernel more often than 1/HZ milliseconds, based on the current number of running tasks.
-In testing using schbench, latencies (and max latencies) were reduced to almost half of their original values.

 ### Governor Tweaks
 * {up_,down_}rate_limit_us / min_sample_time: 0 --> 5000: Only adjust frequencies once per scheduling cycle to reduce jitter or stutter caused by unrealistic frequency scaling.
 * hispeed_load / go_hispeed_load: 90: Jump to a higher frequency if we are approaching the end of the frequency list, where a task may begin to starve or begin to stutter.